-In the past two years alone, in addition to having been involved in the leasing of hundreds of thousands of square feet of commercial space each year, Mr. Simon has represented either the landlord or the tenant in the San Francisco Business Times's Retail Deal of the Year (or Finalist) during both years and has represented the landlord in the largest (by value) private party industrial lease transaction in the San Francisco/Peninsula market during this period.
+In the past approximately two years alone, in addition to having been involved in the leasing of hundreds of thousands of square feet of commercial space each year, Mr. Simon has represented either the landlord or the tenant in the San Francisco Business Times's Retail Deal of the Year (or Finalist) during both years and has represented the landlord in the largest (by value) private party industrial lease transaction in the San Francisco/Peninsula market during this period.

 Mr. Simon received his B.A. degree magna cum laude in Philosophy from Vanderbilt University in 1986 and his J.D. degree from the UCLA School of Law in 1989, where he served as editor of the Federal Communications Law Journal.
 He is a member of Phi Beta Kappa.
 In conjunction with his active retail leasing practice, Mr. Simon is an affiliate member of the Union Square Business Improvement District and serves on its Public Affairs Committee (in addition to having served for many years on the Board of Directors of the predecessor organization, the Union Square Association).
 As part of his commitment to civic involvement in San Francisco, Mr. Simon is a former (and founding) member of the Board of Directors of Fashion Incubator San Francisco and currently serves on the Board of Directors of the Japantown Task Force.
 He is also a member of the San Francisco Planning and Urban Research Association (SPUR).
 Mr. Simon is co-curator of the Firm's art collection, which focuses on contemporary San Francisco Bay Area painters.
 Mr. Simon joined Cooper, White & Cooper LLP in 1989.

 Recent Cooper News